The Employment Law Review: Nigeria

 Nigerian employment legislation does not discriminate between foreign and local workers.
 In practice, the employee's contractual terms may elect for the home country pension arrangement to remain, or a subsequent transfer of his or her RSA content to his or her home country on retirement or exit.

-Employer-employee relationships in the private sector are formalised by parties entering an employment contract.
+Employer–employee relationships in the private sector are formalised by parties entering an employment contract.
 It is common for organisations to have a handbook containing additional details on matters pertaining to the relationship.
 Although internal disciplinary rules are common, they are not mandated by law.
 In practice, they are found in the handbook and, in some cases, completed by the contract or a collective bargaining agreement (CBA).
-Public sector workers may be bound by rules specific to their establishments or industry.
+Public sector workers may be bound by rules specific to their establishment or industry.

 It is common practice for a handbook to be provided to an employee at the commencement of employment or shortly thereafter, or to be included as part of the contract.
 Its terms do not have to be agreed through a representative body, or approved or filed with a government authority; however, in some instances, they may be reviewed by representative bodies (e.g., when the employees are unionised).
 Acceptance of the employment offer is usually predicated on acceptance of internal rules.
 However, employees must be notified of the existence of internal rules and any subsequent changes to them.
-While there is no prescribed format for where the rules are to be posted, organisations tend to provide employees with a hard copy and make them easily available (electronically or otherwise).
+Although there is no prescribed format for where the rules are to be posted, organisations tend to provide employees with a hard copy and make them easily available (electronically or otherwise).

-Under the Labour Act, pregnant women have the right to leave their work if they produce a medical certificate given by a registered medical practitioner and stating that their confinement will probably take place within six weeks.
+Under the Labour Act, pregnant women have the right to leave their work if they produce a medical certificate from a registered medical practitioner and stating that their confinement will probably take place within six weeks.
 Women shall also not be permitted or compelled to work during the six weeks after childbirth.
 Accordingly, maternity leave is 12 weeks (i.e., six weeks before and six weeks after childbirth).
 The 12 weeks of maternity leave guaranteed by Labour Act can be increased by contract; however, it cannot be reduced by an employer.

-After the maternity leave has ended, a nursing mother is entitled to half an hour twice a day during her working hours, to nurse her child.
+After the maternity leave has ended, a nursing mother is entitled to half an hour twice a day during her working hours to nurse her child.
 The Labour Act also provides that a woman who has been continuously employed by her employer for six months or more prior to her maternity leave will be entitled to not less than 50 per cent of her salary.
-This may be increased by contract, however, which may comprise either full pay or a mixture of full and partial pay.
+This may be increased by contract, however, and may comprise either full pay or a mixture of full and partial pay.
 Since paternity leave is not governed by any Nigerian law, the entitlements accruing to the same are governed by contract.

 No employer is liable, or can be compelled, under the Labour Act to pay any medical expenses incurred by a woman during, or on account of, her pregnancy or confinement, unless such an entitlement is contained in the employment contract.

-With regard to dismissal, the Labour Act provides that when a woman is absent from her work through being on maternity leave, or remains absent from her work for a longer period as a result of an illness certified by a registered medical practitioner to have arisen out of her pregnancy or confinement and to render her unfit for work, then, until her absence has exceeded a period (if any) as may be prescribed by the medical practitioner, her employer is prohibited from giving her a notice of dismissal during her absence or a notice of dismissal expiring during her absence.
+With regard to dismissal, the Labour Act provides that when a woman is absent from her work on maternity leave, or remains absent from work for a longer period as a result of an illness certified by a registered medical practitioner to have arisen out of her pregnancy or confinement and to render her unfit for work, then, until her absence has exceeded a period (if any) as may be prescribed by the medical practitioner, her employer is prohibited from giving her notice of dismissal during her absence or a notice of dismissal that expires during her absence.
 The terms of dismissal of a person on paternity leave are subject to the terms of the employment contract.

 Ordinarily, Nigerian law presumes that a person is of full age and capacity, and that the person fully understands the meaning of any document that he or she signs, with the exceptions of fraud, illegality, duress or coercion.

 There is no statute or regulation requiring employment documents to be translated into the local language or an employee's native language.
-In Nigeria, the official language is English and therefore employment contracts and relevant documents are usually in English, provided that they are interpreted for the employee and the employee has a clear understanding of the document before signing it.
-The interpreter is also required to sign the document and certify that it was duly interpreted and understood by the employee.63 The nature of the document and contract terms will determine whether they must be signed by the employee or whether a simple notification would suffice.
+In Nigeria, the official language is English and, therefore, employment contracts and relevant documents are usually in English, provided that they are interpreted for the employee and the employee has a clear understanding of the document before signing it.
+The interpreter is also required to sign the document and certify that it was duly interpreted and understood by the employee.53 The nature of the document and contract terms will determine whether they must be signed by the employee or whether a simple notification would suffice.
 However, the Labour Act requires the employee to have access to the contract and to be notified of any changes thereto.

 The ratio of representatives to employees differs per institution and is not the subject of statute.
 In accordance with the TUA, an application for the registration of a union must be supported by at least 50 members for a union of workers and two for a union of employers.